wanyu-lin/wanyu-lin.github.io/_pages/about.md

 ---
 Wanyu is an Assistant Professor in the Department of Computing at The Hong Kong Polytechnic University.
 Wanyu is serving as an Associate Editor for  <a href="https://cis.ieee.org/publications/t-neural-networks-and-learning-systems/ieee-transactions-on-neural-networks-and-learning-systems">IEEE Transactions On Neural Networks and Learning Systems</a> (TNNLS) and Associate Editor for  <a href="https://cis.ieee.org/publications/t-emerging-topics-in-ci">IEEE Transactions on Emerging Topics in Computational Intelligence </a> (TETCI).

 Wanyu’s primary research interest is in 1) AI for science.
-We focus on developing machine learning (ML) techniques (GNNs, diffusion, etc.) to accelerate scientific simulations and design (applications in materials, structure safety); 2) creating caollaborative AI systems (federated learning/multi-agent systems) with various trustworthy objectives, such as interpretability, privacy and safety.
+We focus on developing machine learning (ML) techniques (Geometric GNNs, diffusion, etc.) to accelerate scientific simulations and design (applications in materials, drug discovery); 2) creating collaborative AI systems (federated learning/multi-agent systems) with various trustworthy objectives, such as interpretability, privacy and safety.

 <br>